gazoy/garethoyston.github.io/content/_index.md

       title: 'Work'
       subtitle: ''
       text: |-
-        I can't sleep without always trying to think of new ways that online education can be brought to the masses to generally make it more accessible and affordable, while hoping to improve the overall knowledge and wellbeing of humankind generally.
+        I can't sleep without always trying to think of new ways that online education can be brought to the masses to make it more entertaining, innovative, accessible and affordable; while also hoping to improve the allround knowledge and wellbeing of humankind.

         Also, while awake I really enjoy applying technical analysis and researching the markets for some opportunistic trading opportunities, or trying out some novel algorithms.